hyperledger-archives/indy-agent/docs/README.md

 * [Base64](https://tools.ietf.org/html/rfc4648) decode the string
 * Anon-decrypt the bytes

 In order to anon encrypt/decrypt the payload, the endpoint (transport) mechanism MUST use a well known DID/VerKey associated with that endpoint called an Endpoint DID.
+The phrase "well known" conveys that the agents could either lookup the Endpoint DID on the ledger, or through some means share/configure the Endpoint DIDs between two agent implementations out of band.
+Either way, both agent endpoints need to "know" the Endpoint DID details in order to send messages back and forth.
 No matter what kind of transport is used, the Endpoint DID should be used to package/unpackage the payload through/from the transport by following the steps outlined above.

 ### Base/Core Message Structure
 To maintain consistency of message handling, the following defines the structure of every message before it is packaged and sent over the transport layer or after it is received through the transport layer and unpackaged: